 For those unawares, a truncheon is a police baton or nightstick.
 Or perhaps you know it as a billy club — here’s one measuring 5 and 3/8 inches in girth at its widest point.
 Though using the term truncheon will certainly get it done if you’re conveying you’ve got a big girth-y snake to contend with; it technically doesn’t mean it’s wider than it is long, because it mostly sounds like you’re saying it’s both.
 (And hats off to you, sir, in that case.)

-The average penis is six inches long and five inches around.
+The average penis is about 6 inches long and 6 inches around.
 The widespread increase in girth-enhancements implies men aren’t happy with this, even though they should be.
-(Another man told The Guardian he wanted his penis to “be like a milk bottle”).
+(Another man told the Guardian he wanted his penis to “be like a milk bottle”).
 Mostly, the men “want something eye-opening down there,” the kind of man a woman might describe as having a penis “like a baseball bat.”
 Which, yikes.
 A baseball bat’s circumference is over 8 inches, and again, an average penis circumference is 4.8 inches.

 So in this case, it’s arguably important to make the distinction as accurately as possible.
 Especially given that some women actually care more about girth.